johnnovak/gridmonger-site/source/maps-and-levels.rst

 General concepts
 ================

 What you usually refer to as a map or an area in an RPG game (typically a 16×16 or 32×32 cell grid) is called a *level* in Gridmonger.
-A set of levels --- usually belonging to the same game --- is, in turn, called a *map*.
+A set of  is, in turn, called a *map*.
 The program always operates on a single map: when you start it for the first time, you are greeted with an empty map; when you load or save your work, you're always loading or saving a map.

 Let's load one of the example maps to illustrate these concepts!
-Start up Gridmonger, press :kbd:`Ctrl+O` to bring up the open map dialog, then select the file ``Eye of the Beholder I.grm`` from the ``examples`` folder (Gridmonger map files have the ``.grm`` extension).
+Start up Gridmonger, press :kbd:`Ctrl+O` to bring up the open map dialog, then select the file ``Eye of the Beholder I.grm`` from the ``Example Maps`` folder in your program directory (Gridmonger map files have the ``.grm`` extension).
+Mac users will need to download the `Example Maps <#>`_ separately.

-Click on the level name dropdown at the top that currently displays ``Undermountain – Upper Sewers (-1)``.
+Click on the level name dropdown at the top of the window that currently displays ``Undermountain – Upper Sewers (-1)``.
 The list of all levels that comprise this map will appear:

 * Undermountain -- Upper Sewers (-1)
 * Undermountain -- Middle Sewers (-2)